BrainDeadAnarch/NetrunnerIconCache/README.md

 ## Embedding icons

-If your online resource has the capability, embedding an SVG icon provides better quality and flexibility.
+If your online resource has the capability, embedding an SVG icon provides higher quality and flexibility.

 ### Size and Color